Inventory Management

 There are dozens of inventory KPIs you could track.
 Most of them are noise.
 The five inventory KPIs that actually matter are the ones that connect directly to cash flow, operational performance, and your ability to fulfill demand without waste.

-This post cuts through the complexity.
-If you are an operations manager who was handed inventory responsibility without formal supply chain training, these are the only numbers you need to start with.
+This is for the operations manager who was handed inventory responsibility without formal supply chain training.
+These are the only numbers you need to start with.
+Everything else comes after these five are running cleanly.

 The Problem With Tracking Too Many Inventory KPIs